jodastephen/railmodel/CR2-SwirlMax-SWLondon.md

 -------------------------------------------
 * LHD-WAT changing to CR2 at WIM changing to District at VIC in 46-51m at 4tph
 * LHD-WAT changing to Jubilee (Northbound) at WAT in 47-50m at 4tph (+0m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 50-55m at 4tph (+4m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 53-57m at 4tph (+7m)

 From Leatherhead to Temple (5m better)
 --------------------------------------
 * LHD-WAT changing to CR2 at WIM changing to District at VIC in 50-55m at 4tph
 * LHD-WAT changing to Northern (West End) at WAT changing to District at CHX in 53-59m at 4tph (+4m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 54-59m at 4tph (+4m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 57-61m at 4tph (+7m)

 From Leatherhead to Farringdon (12m better)